 When you share your dashboard internally, your colleagues can access the dashboard you have created but they will not be able to view or change your configuration so you don't have to worry about changes being made that you are not aware of.
-They will however be able to filter for Sentiment, Time and using the filter dropdown at the top right of the screen, create all of the same filters available on the Analysis page
+They will however be able to to use all filters: Sentiment, Time and use the filter dropdown at the top right of the screen.

 To access dashboards that your colleagues have shared with you go to the "shared with me" tab on the dashboard menu.

 Sharing a dashboard with a public link is useful so that stakeholders who don't have access to the Keatext app can see the dashboards and even click through to the records.
 It acts as a report.